shakebugs/shake-docs/docs/react/silent-reports.md

 }
 ```

-## Show the *Bug submitted* message
+## Show the *Ticket submitted* message

-Silent reports are programmatic and no Shake UI is shown.
+Silent reports are sent without showing the ShakeUI.

+They can be used in the situations where displaying the ShakeUI is not an option but user input and attached files can still be obtained.

-However, you can choose to display a small and non-intrusive message saying
+If your app user is aware of the silent report being sent, Shake can display a small and non-intrusive message notifying the user that the report was sent.

-`Done.
-Bug submitted successfully.` on the bottom of a users screen once the report has been submitted:
+To display a small toast after sending the report, follow to below example to change the `ShakeReportConfiguration` and use that configuration object when
+sending your silent report with the `Shake.silentReport` method.

 ```javascript title="App.js"
 // highlight-start